ycorredius/things-I-learned/README.md

 ## Current Learning objectives

-1. Better understanding of designing model schema.
+- Better understanding of designing model schema.
-2. Deeper understanding of **Ruby on Rails** models e.g. scopes, querys, proper methods.
+- Deeper understanding of **Ruby on Rails** models e.g. scopes, querys, proper methods.
-3. Learn integrationa and unit testing.
+- Learn integrationa and unit testing.
-4. Deeper understanding of **reactjs**.
-5. Learn **nodejs**.
-6. Learn **mongdb**.
-7. Dive deeper into how git functions in the command line.
+- Dive deeper into how git functions in the command line.